helmedeiros/bre-go/docs/cookbook.md

 ### Aggregate metrics with the metrics port

 Since `v0.18.0`, `observability/metrics.Wrap` decorates any `engine.Engine` with aggregate metric emission via the `observability.ExecutionMetricSink` port.
 The contract is bre-go's, not OTel's — backends adapt to it.
-The OTel metric adapter ships in v0.19.0; until then, consumers either use the built-in `RecordingSink` or write their own sink in ~50 LOC.
+Consumers either use the built-in `RecordingSink` or write their own sink in ~50 LOC.

 The typed event: